 X-pectations

 I think Singer and co knew that it was going to be difficult to beat what X-Men: Days of Future Past had done.
 It had the benefit of combining the First Class reboot/prequel cast with the cast of the original trilogy, who made their last appearance in the franchise eight years prior in 2006’s The Last Stand.
-It also had their franchise darling, Wolverine, front and center.
-It had great word of mouth, everyone was, and still is, raving about Quicksilver’s “Time in a Bottle” sequence, it was personal, well-acted and most importantly; it was thoroughly enjoyable.
+It also had their franchise darling, Wolverine, front and centre.
+It had great word of mouth, everyone was, and still is, raving about Quicksilver’s “Time in a Bottle” sequence, it was personal, well-acted and most importantly, it was thoroughly enjoyable.

-So it comes as no surprise that X-Men: Apocalypse is facing an uphill battle with critics, who is branding it as the “worst X-Men movie since X-Men Origins: Wolverine”.
+So it comes as no surprise that X-Men: Apocalypse is facing an uphill battle with critics, who are branding it as the “worst X-Men movie since X-Men Origins: Wolverine”.
 As Jean Grey says to Scott, Jubilee and Nightcrawler as they exit the theatre after having viewed Return of the Jedi, “At least we know the third movie is always the worst.”
 This is basically Singer saying: “If this isn’t Empire Strikes Back, at least we tried.”
 It is also a cute nod to their very own mishap with The Last Stand.

-I usually have low expectations for superhero movies when the reviews aren’t going as great as I would have wanted them to go.
+I usually have low expectations for superhero movies when the reviews aren’t as great as I would have wanted them to be.
 It prepares me for the worst and lessens the heartbreak by a mile, although not even a 0% score could have prepared me for last year’s Fantastic Four reboot.
 X-Men: Apocalypse’s Rotten score stood at 52% at my time of viewing, so my X-pectations (eh) were rather low going in.
 The problem is that when I left the theatre after Fantastic Four or Batman v Superman: Dawn of Justice, I quietly accepted that the review score was accurate, went home and cried myself to sleep.
 Leaving the theatre after having viewed X-Men: Apocalypse, however, I couldn’t have been more surprised by how pleasantly good it was.
 It’s not Days of Future Past great, but definitely not The Last Stand bad.

 So why is X-Men: Apocalypse having such a difficult time with the critics?
 The answer is simple: Nitpicking.

-It is true that it could have been better and more linear and focused like its predecessor but just because it isn’t, doesn’t make it a bad movie.
-It is true that there are flawed plot elements, wasted opportunities, and some shallow characterizations, but there is also greatness and hope (I’m trying out my Xavier persona).
+It is true that it could have been better and more linear and focused like its predecessor, but just because it isn’t, doesn’t make it a bad movie.
+It is true that there are flawed plot elements, wasted opportunities, and some shallow characterisations, but there is also greatness and hope (I’m trying out my Xavier persona).
 For a franchise that’s so deep into sequels, this trilogy-closer could have been far worse.
 I did not read any negative reviews prior to writing this article because I really wanted to break this down in an unbiased, deeply personal way.
 I love the X-Men franchise and I only have high hopes for it, but, for the purpose of this article, I have to break out my inner critic.

-Below is my list of everything I had a problem within the movie and why it can and should be forgiven for the sake of upping X-Men: Apocalypse’s Rotten Tomatoes score.
+Below is my list of everything I had a problem with in the movie and why it can and should be forgiven for the sake of upping X-Men: Apocalypse’s Rotten Tomatoes score.

 Magneto’s Arc in X-Men: Apocalypse

 The nitpick: Magneto has had a deeply emotional arc in these movies.
 The very start of the trilogy showcases his time as a child in Auschwitz, forced to watch his mother being killed to unlock his mutant powers and then experimented on.
-Throughout First Class, he was portrayed as a broken individual who has had terrible things done to him.
-He steps into his villain shoes more in DOFP, but even then his character has a clear driving force.
+Throughout First Class, he was portrayed as a broken individual who had had terrible things done to him.
+He steps into his villain shoes more in DOFP, but even then, his character has a clear driving force.
 He seeks to avenge his fallen brothers and sister mutants.

 After this, he becomes somewhat of a henchman for Apocalypse.
 A villain who was once a tragic individual with an innate driving force is turned into a disciple who takes orders from a mutant who wants to kill not only humans but mutants as well.
-Protecting mutants were his thing in all of the previous movies so it kind of took the punch out of what made the character relatable.
+Protecting mutants was his thing in all of the previous movies, so it kind of took the punch out of what made the character relatable.
 I felt sorry for him in the first two movies and didn’t need to feel even sorrier for him in this one.

 Why it’s okay: Michael Fassbender.

 In X-Men: Apocalypse, he delivers that performance and then some.
 The scene where he holds his wife and daughter after their deaths is one of the most heartbreaking, gut-punching scenes in any superhero movie ever.
 Also, the same thing has happened to Magneto in the comics.
-He’s lost his family which leads him to go on the usual revenge spree.
+He’s lost his family, which leads him to go on the usual revenge spree.
 So the movie should get points for drawing inspiration from the comics.
 Most importantly, as much as I want Magneto to be a hero, he is a villain first and foremost and seeing him come so close to causing global Galactus-sized destruction does give me the geek-tingles.
 Even though he becomes a mindless follower of Apocalypse, he still has a depth to him that sets him apart from the other Horseman and he showcases his megalomaniacal personality in full.

 It is important to remember that although X-Men: Apocalypse is the last film in the trilogy, these characters will continue into the next trilogy so we are not done with Fassbender’s Magneto yet.
 I am excited to see where the character goes after this and whether Xavier and Magneto’s relationship will end up as it has in DOFP, where they agree that all their bickering was a complete waste of time.